-It’s summertime!
-Time for grilling, BBQ, and peaches!
-Have you noticed that peaches are everywhere right now?
+It’s time for grilling, BBQ, pork chops and peaches!
+Soon enough peaches will be everywhere right?
 Beautiful, glorious, juicy peaches.
 I was at the store trying to decide what to make for dinner.
 I knew I wanted an easy and healthy grilled pork chop recipe.
 But I wanted to try something different.
 And since I found myself surrounded by peaches I took it as a sign.